Command line usage

 deno task lume

-This command compiles your documents to HTML and save them into the dest directory (usually _site).
+This command compiles the source files to HTML and save them into the dest directory (usually _site).

 There's the deno task build task as an alias.